balancer/balancer-angstrom/README.md

 ### 🔐 Node-Based Access Control

 - Only registered Angstrom nodes can perform the first swap and/or liquidity transaction (before network unlock)
-- Node registration is managed through authenticated `toggleNodes()` function
+- Node registration is managed through permissioned `registerNode` and `deregisterNode` functions
 - Prevents unauthorized access to locked pools

 ### 🔓 Block-Level Unlocking

-- Network can only be unlocked once per block
+- The network can only be unlocked once per block
 - Unlocking is global - once unlocked, all pools accept operations from any router

 ### 🔄 Dual Operation Modes

 - **Router Mode**: Direct swaps against pools, as a registered node (no signature required)
-- **Hook Mode**: Operations through any router with cryptographic signature verification (node register is still required)
+- **Hook Mode**: Operations through any router with cryptographic signature verification (node registration is still required)

 ### 📊 Comprehensive Swap Support